 Private Investigators are not allowed to trespass on other people’s property to retrieve information & are not exempt from trespassing laws unless serving legal documents.
 We need permission from the owners in order to search a property.
 While certain disguises are acceptable and can be utilized effectively, Private Investigators are not allowed to pose as law enforcement officers.

 Private Investigators are not given any special powers of arrest beyond what a normal citizen is allowed.
-We regularly use surveillance to uncover information about criminal activity but as directed by our clients, usually we would not get involved and turn the information over to law enforcement.
+We regularly use surveillance to uncover information about criminal activity but as directed by our clients, usually we would not get involved and turn the information over to law enforcement, working with the best criminal lawyer in the area, as a rule.
 In California, a PI or any citizen, can arrest an individual who has committed a public offence in his/her presence or if a felony act has been committed not in his/her presence and the arresting person has reasonable cause for believing that the person arrested committed the felony (PC837).
-Private Investigators are allowed to carry weapons either openly or concealed as long as they have received licenses to carry from the proper government agency.
+Private Investigators are allowed to carry weapons either openly or concealed as long as they have received licenses to carry from the proper government agency (find out more).

 5. Social Security Numbers and License Plates